Warrnambool line: Geelong Fast Rail

 Construction on the project expected to get underway in 2023, with the Australian and Victorian governments committing $2 billion each to the project which is expected to create 2800 new jobs.

 Network and operations

 Services

-On weekdays, there are five express services per day.
-All Melbourne-bound services operate express between Geelong and Southern Cross, stopping only at Footscray.
-On weekends and public holidays, there are a total of five services per day.
+Since April 2025, the line has five services per day in each direction.
+All Warrnambool-bound services operate express between Waurn Ponds and Southern Cross, stopping only at Geelong and Footscray, with the exception of one weekday evening service that additionally stop at North Geelong.
+Four of the five Melbourne-bound services also operate express in a similar manner in the other direction.
+The fifth and last Melbourne-bound service of the day (in the evening and night) operates all stations along the line, except on weekends when it runs express through and do not stop at Little River.

 Train services on the line are also subjected to maintenance and renewal works, usually on selected Fridays and Saturdays.
 Shuttle coach services are provided throughout the duration of works for affected commuters.